-This week, people around the globe will celebrate International Women’s Day 2018.
-It is an annual event that occurs on March, 8th.
-This year’s celebration will focus on rural and urban activists.
-However, International Women’s Day is a great time to celebrate all women, regardless of whether or not they consider themselves activists.
-Given that we write about trucking here at AllTruckJobs.com, we wanted to highlight women in the trucking industry.
+Given that we write all about the trucking industry here at AllTruckJobs.com, we wanted to highlight women in the trucking industry.
 Of course, women fulfill many roles that are integral to trucking, however, this blog will focus primarily on women as truck drivers.

 Women in the Trucking Industry

 As the average age of truck drivers in the United States steadily grows, many industry experts are discussing the need for a shift in demographic composition.
 That said, the average age of truck drivers is now well above the average age of all U.S. workers.
 While this is not concerning in and of itself, it is when you consider it alongside trends in the data and the growing driver shortage.
 Many people are worried that there will be far too few drivers on the road soon.
 While there are 3.5 million truck drivers employed in the U.S. alone, a mere 38.75 percent of these individuals are minorities and 6 percent are women.
 With this in mind, it is worth noting that there is a tremendous opportunity for growth in terms of recruiting female drivers.